Stack of euro banknotes next to a model house symbolizing cash property purchases in Mallorca

 So much for statistics — now the practice: on a grey morning on the Passeig Mallorca, a look out of the window gives the real mood.
 Mopeds roll by, cups clink in a café, construction boards stand on a corner, and a young couple stands silently in front of a shop window studying a property.
 For them, paying in cash is not a thought but distant.
 For others, who have capital from sales or inheritances, it is a daily freedom of choice.

 What is often missing from the public debate is the origin of these cash payments.
-Do they come from legal sales, inheritances, foreign funds?
+Do they come from legal sales, inheritances, investment funds buying apartments in the Balearic Islands?
 The notaries provide figures on the prevalence of mortgages, but not full anonymized profiles of buyers.
 That silence facilitates speculation — and prevents targeted policy.

 What risks does the cash predominance bring?
 First: increased price dynamics in central locations.
 Buyers with large liquidity set price anchors that others — including landlords — follow.
 Second: a harder access for the local generation that depends on loans and faces high equity requirements.
 Third: a potential reduction in the supply of housing available for long-term rental if many buyers purchase flats as investments or second homes.

-What is missing in the public discourse: concrete data on buyer structure (domestic/foreign, primary residence/second home), insights into usage (owner-occupied vs. rental) and information on whether cash payments are accompanied by tax transparency.
+What is missing in the public discourse: concrete data on buyer structure (domestic/foreign ownership in the Balearic Islands, primary residence/second home), insights into usage (owner-occupied vs. rental) and information on whether cash payments are accompanied by tax transparency.
 Such information would enable policymakers and administrations to take targeted measures.

 Concrete solutions being discussed on the island include: first, the notary chamber could publish expanded anonymized statistics that include categories of origin and intended use without violating privacy rights.
 Second, municipalities could provide targeted incentives for long-term housing — for example through tax benefits for owner-occupiers and stricter conditions for short-term rental licenses.
 Third, a fund for affordable housing, financed by a moderate additional levy on luxury transactions, would provide direct support for local buyers.
 Fourth, subsidized loans or guarantees for young families could improve access to mortgages.